 Western International Securities Investment Philosophy

-Western International Securities looks to tailor investment and financial planning strategies to the individuals needs of each client.
+Western International Securities looks to tailor investment and financial planning strategies to the individual needs of each client.
 This is done in relation to their risk tolerance, liquidity needs, time horizon and other pertinent factors.
 While assets are typically managed on a discretionary basis, clients can place reasonable restrictions on how their assets are managed.

 When evaluating investments for client portfolios, WIS typically uses fundamental, technical, charting and cyclical methods of analysis.
 The majority of the research materials used by the firm are from publically available sources, like newspapers and other financial publications.
 Advisors typically focus on strategic and tactical asset allocation methods, as well as long- and short-term purchases, trading, short sales, margin transactions and option writing.